Adityak099/Adityak099/README.md

 ## About Me

-I'm a passionate web developer currently pursuing my B.Tech from SRM Institute of Science and Technology, in my third year.
+I'm a passionate web developer currently pursuing my B.Tech from SRM Institute of Science and Technology, in my final year.
 I have a strong foundation in web development and I'm enthusiastic about creating efficient and user-friendly web experiences.

 - 🎓 Pursuing B.Tech in Computer Science and engineering at SRM Institute of Science and Technology.
 - 💼 Currently exploring opportunities for internships and collaborations.